Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks: Setup

 where we take the expectation over the stochasticity of the environment, the agent's policy, and the contamination model. $c_\mu$, $c_\sigma$ are penalty functions for exceeding budget $B$ and $B_\sigma$ respectively, and $\lambda > 0$ controls the strength.
+In both cases, we focus on non-behavior-targeted attacks (i.e., ones which do not force a specific policy), as opposed to behavior-targeted attacks, or policy-forcing attacks \citep{hussenot2019copycat, boloor2020attacking}.

-\subsection{In-context RL with corrupted rewards}
+\subsection{In-Context RL With Corrupted Rewards}

 To account for the change induced by the attacker, we set the agent's objective to $U(\Mcal, \theta, \phi) = \E \left[ \sum_h^H \rbar_h \mid \pi_\theta, \pidagger_\phi \right]$, where the expectation is taken over the randomness of the realized rewards when running the policy $\pi_\theta$ in $\Mcal$, while corrupting its context $D^\dagger$ using the $\varepsilon$-contamination model with the attack policy $\pidagger_{\phi}$.